matchaxmoxie/matchaxmoxie/README.md

 ## 你好, I'm Jade

-**AI Strategy & Technical Program Management**

-First-generation Chinese-American AI strategist and technical program manager. **Girls Who Code** alumna → **Hudson & Holland Scholar** (full-ride merit scholarship) at Indiana University Bloomington.
-Building AI systems, leading technical programs, and implementing data-driven solutions.
+**Aspiring AI development, data engineering, and technology consulting**

+Luddy Direct Admit and Hudson & Holland Scholar at Indiana University Bloomington, Class of 2027.
+Studying Informatics (Business, Data, Technology) and specializing in agentic AI, LLM orchestration, and data-driven solutions designed with human needs at the center.

+I grew up in my parents' restaurant, practically living there 364 days a year.
+At the time, I couldn't wait to escape to a "normal" 9-to-5.
+But those years taught me hard work, perseverance, patience, and the value of showing up.
+Looking back, I see how profoundly that shaped who I am and how I approach every challenge.

-- **What I do:** AI Strategy • Technical Program Management • Data Engineering
+- **What I do:** Aspiring AI development, data engineering, and technology consulting
-- **Fueled by:** 小笼包 (soup dumplings), 波霸奶茶 (boba), late-night 烧烤 (BBQ), and way too much coffee
+- **Approach:** Research-driven methodology • Human-centered design • Measurable business outcomes
+- **Currently Exploring:** Opportunities in AI development, data engineering, and technology consulting

 ---